Collaborative development of Office solutions

 If you use source control for your projects, you should check out all of the files under a code file in Solution Explorer (such as the ThisDocument, ThisWorkbook, or ThisAddIn code files) every time you change the code file, even the files that are hidden by default.
 If you check out only the top-level code file, your changes might be lost.

 For all document-level solutions that are in a network location (such as \\Servername\Sharename), the fully qualified location must be added to the trusted folder list in the Microsoft Office application that you are working with.
 Select the option to include the subdirectories under the main folder, or specifically add debug and build folders to the trusted folder list.
-For more information about how to do this, see Granting Trust to Documents.
+For more information about how to do this, see Grant trust to documents.

 The temporary certificates that are automatically generated at build time are not secured by passwords.
 The certificates contain the developer's login name and other personal information.
 If you deploy customizations that are signed by temporary certificates, others might be able to access this information.